 If those ultra-wideband use cases sound familiar, that’s because a lot of these features can already be done with existing NFC and Bluetooth technologies.
 Which begs the question, why bother with yet another wireless standard?

-An advantage for the old tech is that NFC and Bluetooth are both inexpensive to implement, particularly for low power beacons or passive powered NFC tags.
+An advantage for the old tech is that NFC and Bluetooth are both inexpensive to implement, particularly for low-power beacons or passive-powered NFC tags.
 UWB isn’t as cost-effective and requires power.
 As a result, NFC isn’t going anywhere for contactless payments anytime soon.
 Bluetooth’s wide range of legacy support, audio functionality, and longer range means it can do a few things that UWB can’t.
 For existing use cases, these two options are likely to remain popular.

-UWB comes into its own when high-speed data transfers, fast location with high accuracy, and/or low risk of interference are requirements.
+UWB comes into its own when high-speed data transfers, fast location detection with high accuracy, and/or low risk of interference are the key requirements.
 This makes the technology the best option for scenarios that require additional security, such as wireless vehicle access.
 Ultra-wideband has its own pros and cons, so it’s certainly not a direct replacement for any of the wireless technologies already on the market.

 Smartphones that support Ultra-Wideband

 Ultra-wideband technology has been around for a little while, but it’s very new in smartphones.
 It’s reserved for some of the most expensive handsets on the market right now.
 You can find the shortlist of compatible handsets below.